-- Automatic match automatically run the measurements and adjust the hearing aid output to match targets. - Manual match manually adjust hearing aid responses to match targets. - Measure responses only measure hearing aid responses only without adjusting the hearing aid.
+- Automatic match automatically run the measurements and adjust the hearing aid output to match targets.
+This sequence of measuring and matching will be performed twice. - Manual match manually adjust hearing aid responses to match targets. - Measure responses only measure hearing aid responses only without adjusting the hearing aid.